 Thinking there was something wrong with it because of the awful racket it made at first, I wrote to Fisher Price who assured me that the loud grinding noises were normal and part of “smart swing technology.”
-Now I see why the model was discontinued and remodeled, but my guess is that it still uses the “smart swing technology” per the customer service agent.
+It’s a bit alarming when it starts.
+You’ll see it in the video.
+This model has been discontinued, but my guess is that the new one uses the same technology.